ilnarildarovuch/OpenWRT-scan-list-1350-ips/README.md

 This is scanned OpenWRT routers (maybe some bad).
-1350 ips
+1350 ips.
+Ahh, no, there is about 900